Intermediate Ice Climbing Course in the Canadian Rockies

 - End day

-Day 2: 7:00 am at the Yamnuska office and local climbing area
+Day 2: 7:00 am at the Yamnuska classroom and local climbing area

 - Basic trip planning (review weather, avalanche conditions, road conditions, and topos)